SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-05-10-service-worker.html.markdown

 });
 ~~~

 In my case I choose to cache my page's CSS and Bootstrap.
 This saves valuable time and resources when (re-)visiting this blog, resulting in a performance gain.
-To force an update you'll need to modify the Service Worker's file (the update is determined based on the file's size).
-Depending on your site's `cache-control` headers the update might actually not happen directly.

-A simple trick to force the update is bumping a version number (or making any other change that affects the file's size):
+To force an update you'll need to modify the Service Worker's file - a simple trick to force an update is bumping a version number:

 ~~~js
 var version = '0.0.1'; // increment in order to force a cache update
 ~~~

+Depending on your site's `cache-control` headers the update might actually not happen directly.

 You'll notice the usage of `skipWaiting()` while handling the `install` event; this method works in relation to `clients.claim()` and ensures that updates to the worker take immediate effect on all clients.